Mori Lab: Laboratory for

 Our research focus is on understanding the fundamental cellular- and molecular mechanisms behind intra- or interspecies respiratory biology.
 We are seeking an innovative treatment for maintaining our respiratory health.
 The ultimate goal for our state-of-the-art lung generation technology is to transform care for patients with refractory lung diseases.

 The lung is one of the most complex organs to regenerate.
 Current bioengineering technologies utilizing three-dimensional printers and decellularization-recellularization have had limited success.
-Recently, we established an experimental basis of lung generation in vivo (Mori et al., Nature Medicine, 2019).
+Previously, we established an experimental basis for lung generation in vivo (Mori et al., Nature Medicine, 2019).
+We recently advanced this model as whole lung generation (Miura et al., eLife, 2023).

-We will further focus on advancing our lung generation technology for realizing in vivo disease-modeling and autologous lung transplantation in vivo.
+We will further focus on advancing our lung generation technology for realizing in vivo human lung disease modeling and autologous lung transplantation in vivo.

 MORI ET AL., NATURE MEDICINE, 2019, IN PRESS